Contents

 Transcript of the video

-I find you today for a new video.
-Today, we are going to talk about Marseille.
+I'm back today with a new video.
+Today, we're going to talk about Marseille.

-Marseille is a city in the South of France, but we are going to talk more specifically about the language of Marseille, vocabulary words that are specific to the city of Marseille and its region.
+Marseille is a city in the South of France, but we're going to talk more specifically about the language of Marseille, vocabulary words that are specific to the city of Marseille and its region.

 This video may be of interest to you if you plan to go on vacation to Marseille or if you want to live in Marseille.

-Of course, in Marseille, you can speak like anywhere else in France.
-Of course, we will understand you.
-The idea is to see some specificities, some particular words that are used only there.
+Of course, in Marseille, you can talk just like anywhere else in France.
+Of course, we'll understand you.
+The idea is to look at a few specific features, a few special words that are only used there.

-Before we start, let's talk a little about this city of Marseille.
-Marseille is a city where there is a lot of sun.
-It is a city where there is a port.
-This city is located on the Mediterranean Sea and it is very famous all over the world for its Marseille soap.
+Before we start, let's talk a little about the city of Marseille.
+Marseille is a city with lots of sunshine.
+It's a city with a port.
+It's located on the Mediterranean and is famous the world over for its Marseille soap.

-Throughout the world, Marseille is also known for its creeks.
-They are magnificent places where, in fact, you have to make a small hike and you arrive on small beaches, small creeks and it is really magnificent.
+Marseille is also known the world over for its calanques.
+These are magnificent places where, in fact, you have to take a short hike and you arrive on small beaches, small coves and it's really magnificent.

-Marseille is also known in France for its very famous rappers, for example the group IAM or the rapper Soprano and Jul.
-Maybe you know some of these rappers.
+Marseilles is also known in France for its famous rappers, such as the group IAM or the rappers Soprano and Jul.
+Perhaps you're familiar with some of these rappers.
 Marseille is also known for its beautiful architecture.
-There is the MuCEM, which is an art museum.
+There's the MuCEM, an art museum.

-There is the old port, where it is very pleasant to walk, the small streets, but also the Good Mother.
+There's the old port, where it's very pleasant to stroll, the narrow streets, but also the Good Mother.
 A church on top of a hill with a statue of the Virgin Mary.

-There is also a series that is shot in Marseille, which you may know.
-This series is called Plus belle la vie.
-It started almost 20 years ago and it is quite interesting, especially for you if you are looking for series to watch in French.
+There's also a series that's shot in Marseille, which you might be familiar with.
+It's called Plus belle la vie.
+It started almost 20 years ago and it's quite interesting, especially if you're looking for series to watch in French.

-Because it's a short 20-minute format and this series is on every day.
+Because it's a short 20-minute format, and it's on every day.
 So it's, it's happening in real time.
 If it's Christmas Day, it's going to be Christmas Day in the series.
-It's interesting to learn vocabulary related to current events.
-This series is inspired by a neighborhood in Marseille called Le Panier.
-It's a neighborhood where it's very pleasant to walk around.
-You can buy Marseille soap, there are small streets with plants.
+It's an interesting way to learn vocabulary related to current events.
+The series is inspired by a neighborhood in Marseille called Le Panier.
+It's a very pleasant area to walk around.
+You can buy Marseille soap, and there are little alleys with plants.

-It's very, very nice to walk around there.
-Let's move on to the language part.
+It's very, very pleasant to walk around there.
+Now to the language part.

-Marseille is also very well known for its Marseille accent.
-In France, there are obviously many accents, but often, we talk about the Marseille accent, which is a very singing accent.
+Marseille is also famous for its Marseille accent.
+In France, of course, there are many different accents, but we often speak of the Marseilles accent, which is very lilting.

 There are specificities to this accent.
 I'll show you an excerpt where you can hear people from Marseilles talking.

-Oh no, no, ma'am, I'm not in this.
-You know, I'll tell you in two words, I'll vote for anybody, but make it clean.
+Oh no, no, ma'am, I'm not into that.
+You know, I'll tell you in two words, I'll vote for anybody, just make sure they're clean.

-Olala, it's like a bouillabaisse without fish.
+Olala, that's like bouillabaisse without fish.
 No, you need an accent, and you need a Marseillais in Marseilles.

-If you go to Marseille, you may have difficulty understanding certain words because of this accent.
-For example, the Marseillais, on words that end in "hein", will add a "g" when speaking.
+If you go to Marseille, you may find it difficult to understand certain words because of this accent.
+For example, Marseillais will add a "g" to words ending in "hein".

-I don't do accents very well but I think you get the idea that it's a little bit different.
-They will also accentuate the R's very strongly.
+I don't do accents very well, but I think you get the idea that it's a bit different.
+They'll also accentuate the Rs very strongly.

 They're going to do them in a slightly more prolonged way.
 As I said, the rhythm of the phrases is also different, it's a little bit more singing.